January 29, 2020 | Posted by: Venus Zoleta | Credit Card

 Is getting your first credit card a part of your #adulting goals?
 That plastic card can be a great tool for building your credit history and managing your finances as a young professional.

 But don’t dive into it yet without doing your homework.
 Know what it takes to get the right credit card for beginners like you.

-Here’s a simple guide for soon-to-be and new cardholders on each step of their credit card ownership journey.
+Here’s a simple guide for soon-to-be and new cardholders on how to apply for a credit card in the Philippines.

-Here are the important things to consider when shopping for a credit card in the Philippines:
+Consider these important factors when shopping for a credit card in the Philippines:

 The best choice for credit card beginners is one with a low annual fee, interest rate, penalty fee, and income requirement.
 Starter credit cards that offer good rewards programs are also worth considering.